minkaotic/front-end-notes/notes/OAuth-IdentityServer-Notes.md

 = this type of token is also referred to as **Access Token** or **Identity Token**

 #### What's an authorisation server?
-:point_right: an application using the OAuth and OpenId Connect security protocols in order to trade a username and password (or other such credentials) for a secure token.
+:point_right: an application using the [OAuth and OpenId Connect](#oauth--openid-connect) security protocols in order to trade a username and password (or other such credentials) for a secure token.
 The authorisation server signs the token with a private key that *only it has access to*.
 The public key can be accessed by any interacting application, and is used for token validation.

-> :bulb: **It's the responsibility of the API receiving the token in the request (the consumer) to ensure that the signature is intact and the token is valid** (using the public key).
+:fire: **It's the responsibility of the API receiving the token in the request (the consumer) to ensure that the signature is intact and the token is valid** (using the public key).

 ![signing tokens](/img/token-signing.PNG)